AllStarLink/ASL3-Manual/docs/adv-topics/sip-phone.md

 This document describes the steps necessary to set up a SIP phone in ASL3.
 The setup procedure has changed due to the depreciation of chan_sip.
 Users are now required to use chan_pjsip.  chan_pjsip brings new features to the sip stack and is the supported sip channel for the future.

 ## Update modules.conf
 chan_pjsip requires a number of modules to be loaded.
-You should start by editing /etc/asterisk/modules.conf and add the following at the bottom of the file:
+You should start by editing /etc/asterisk/modules.conf and add the following close to the bottom of the file, but above the [global] stanza:

 ```